Chadkendu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is the first task in the shell permissions
+This is the second task